meldissa/p5-scribblebox/README.md

 * __Site Owner Goals - Admin Only:__

-  * As a Site Admin I want to be ble to approve or disapprove comments/reviews so that I can filter out objectionable comments
+  * As a Site Admin I want to be able to approve or disapprove comments/reviews so that I can filter out objectionable comments
-  * As a Site Admin I want to be able to create draft posts/products so that I can finish writing the content later
+  * As a Site Admin I want to be able to create draft posts so that I can finish writing the content later
   * As a Site Admin I want to be able to create, read, update and delete posts/products so that I can manage my blog content
   * As a Site Admin I want to be able to provide a simple design so that users have an incentive to return back to the website
   * As a Site Admin I want to be able to gather user email addresses so that I can mail details about new products